libtracer protocol — version 1 (DRAFT)

 A conforming implementation MUST provide a way for an application to obtain a path handle for any path it intends to address more than once.
 The handle:

-1. MUST resolve, deterministically and without allocation, to a byte sequence equal to the canonical PATH TLV (type=0x06, opt.PL=1, NAME children per docs/reference/05-protocol-tlvs.md §0x06 PATH) for the named vertex.
+1. MUST resolve, deterministically and without allocation, to a byte sequence equal to the canonical PATH TLV (type=0x06, opt.PL=0, a body of packed [u8 len][utf8] segment records per docs/reference/05-protocol-tlvs.md §0x06 PATH, RFC-0018 §5) for the named vertex.
+A path handle is a canonical key, so its bytes MUST NOT contain an escape record (§3 0x06).

 2. MUST remain valid for the lifetime of the node, or until the application explicitly releases it.